Skip to main content

 Let’s start with unknowing:

-Unknowing Polysubstance Abuse
+Unknowing polysubstance Abuse

 Unknowing polysubstance abuse happens any time someone takes a medication or drug intentionally but when that medication or the substance they take contains other substances at the same time.